-You could also use a horse hair brush on grained leather, such as our vegetable tanned goat leather.
+You could also use a horse hair brush on grained leather.
 (Remember, the more you polish, the shinier your leather will be.)

 Lastly, use the polishing cloth on the copper and brass fittings on your Billy Tannery bags and accessories.

 Always let your leather bags and accessories dry naturally at room temperature after treating them with any waterproofing product (never with a hair dryer or artificial heat!).
 And it goes without saying to always read the instructions carefully.
 This is how we do it, but different products may be used differently.
 For example, some waxes should be allowed to dry before you polish.